-- Web Display/Browser Click to display the current item at your default site

 - Preferences This dialog.

-- Bulk Editor Launch the bulk editor wizard

 - Auto-Update Launch the auto-update wizard

 - Default search Run the default search.

 - Views list The views list is a drop down list containing all your views.
-You can easily switch views by selecting from the list
+You can easily switch views by selecting from the list.

-- Saved searches list The saved searches list is a drop down list containing all your saved searches.
-You can easily run a saved search by selecting from the list.